-Illinois has reciprocity with several states, which means a real estate agent licensed in some other U.S. state is able to practice real estate without applying for an Illinois license.
-However, Illinois is a physical location state, which means that out-of-state agents who want to conduct Illinois real estate business must do so remotely and they cannot enter the state for real estate-transaction related reasons.
+Illinois has reciprocity with Colorado, Connecticut, Florida, Georgia, Indiana (broker only), Iowa, Nebraska, and Wisconsin.
+This means that with no additional coursework, a real estate agent that passes the Illinois state exam can get their Illinois license.
+However, Illinois is a physical location state, which means that out-of-state agents who want to conduct Illinois real estate business must do so remotely and they cannot enter the state for real estate transaction-related reasons.

 The 75 hours of broker licensing courses include: